 – Scoring: The first team to make ten completions is the winner.

 CRACK THE DEW LINE (wide, in or out)

 – Materials: enough neckerchiefs or blindfolds for blindfolding one team

 – Method: The troop is divided into two teams—the “aggressors” and the “DEW line.”
 The DEW (Distant Early Warning) line Scouts are blindfolded and line up side by side with their feet spread wide apart and touching each other’s.
 All DEW line Scouts have two “depth charges”—their hands, which they hold at shoulder height.
 The aggressors try to penetrate the DEW line by crawling through.
 The DEW line Scouts must eliminate the aggressors by touching them with a depth charge.
 If a DEW line Scout makes a hit, the aggressor is out and the DEW line Scout’s depth charge is still good.
-If he misses, his depth charge is wasted and he must put that hand on his knee.
+If they miss, their depth charge is wasted and they must put that hand on their knee.
 Limit the playing time to five minutes and then change teams.

 – Scoring: The team that gets the most members through the DEW line wins.